JojoBaPb/airbnb-clone-project/README.md

 What it is: Handles payment processing through secure channels, possibly integrating with trusted third-party gateways.
 Why it matters: Protects financial transactions and sensitive billing information, reducing the risk of fraud or data breaches.

+CI/CD Pipeline

+What is CI/CD?

+CI/CD stands for Continuous Integration and Continuous Deployment/Delivery.
+It's a development practice that automates the building, testing, and deployment of code changes.
+CI ensures that every change to the codebase is automatically tested and integrated, while CD automates deployment to production or staging environments.
+Why It Matters

+CI/CD pipelines are essential for:

+    Faster Development Cycles: Code is automatically tested and deployed, reducing manual intervention.

+    Higher Code Quality: Automated tests and linting reduce bugs and ensure coding standards are maintained.

+    Improved Reliability: Frequent, smaller deployments lower the risk of introducing critical bugs.

+    Team Collaboration: Developers can confidently push changes knowing issues will be caught early.

+Tools Used

+    GitHub Actions: Automates testing, linting, and deployment processes on every push or pull request.

+    Docker: Provides consistent environments across development, testing, and production stages.

+    Celery & Redis: Used in production pipelines for running asynchronous background tasks during deployment (e.g., sending emails, payment confirmation).

+    PostgreSQL: Database migrations and integrity checks can be triggered in the pipeline.

+    Example: A GitHub Actions workflow can be configured to run tests, build Docker images, and deploy to a containerized server automatically upon a merge to the main branch.